kdlovett/keith-website/_posts/journal/2017-02-12-german_words.md

 * Am meisten... - the most...
 (A superlative...
 Think "am besten.")

 * schütteln... - to shake (Er schüttelte meine Hand. - He shook my hand.)

+* erinnern... - to remember (Erinnernst du dich an mich? - Do you remember me?)